Flood Protection in Coralville

 - Reconstructed and elevated 5th Street from 3rd Avenue to 4th Avenue as it crosses Biscuit Creek.

-- A combination of permanent and temporary flood protection on the south side of Clear Creek from 1st Avenue to Highway 6 is planned for construction in 2016 and 2017.
+- A combination of permanent and temporary flood protection on the south side of Clear Creek from 1st Avenue to Highway 6.

-- Two existing storm water pump stations south of Highway 6 at Clear Creek will be improved during 2017 and 2018.
+- Improved two existing storm water pump stations south of Highway 6 at Clear Creek.